 This old post (originally from 2013 - my first year of The Skinny Fork) definitely needed to be updated.
 It was back from the days when I wasn't yet taking the step-by-step photos of my cooking process.
 Not that this recipes has all too many steps to begin with, it just needed some polishing up.

 It was definitely interesting to go back and see how far I've come with my photography, and also my method of cooking and creating recipes.
 I've made a few adjustments to the recipe (very minor ones and all for the better), so don't let that scare you off.
 It's not only better, but even better for you now too!

-I started making this soup a few years back and it was an instant hit with the family.
+I started making this soup a several years back and it was an instant hit with the entire family.
+The recipe has evolved here and there over time, so much so that it's a far cry from where I initially picked it up from (which I honestly can't even remember!)

 Healthified Crock Pot Chicken Tortilla Soup

 Servings: 8 • Size: About 1 1/2 C. Soup + 2 Tbsp.
 Tortilla Strips • Calories: 203.4 • Fat: 2.8 g • Carb: 25 g • Fiber: 4.6 g • Protein: 22.9 g • Sugar: 1.8 g • Sodium: 342.1 mg

 1 1/2 Lb.
 Boneless Skinless Chicken Breasts (About 2-3 Breasts)